lianruizuo/lianruizuo.github.io/_pages/about.md

 ### 2023
 - [12/2023] I gave a seminar talk titled [**"From voxels to patients: A data-centric journey towards consistent translational AI"**](https://twitter.com/LianruiZuo/status/1726652134471639231) at Vanderbilt University.
 Thanks for the invitation from Dr. Bennett Landman.
 - [11/2023] I won the **Best Poster Award** at Americas Committee for Treatment and Research in Multiple Sclerosis (ACTRIMS) Young Scientist Summit, 2023.
-- [10/2023] A [paper](https://link.springer.com/chapter/10.1007/978-3-031-44689-4_12) that I co-authored won the **Best Paper Award** at the 8th Workshop in Simulation and Synthesis in Medical Imaging (SASHIMI) in conjunction with MICCAI 2023.
+- [10/2023] My co-authored paper [**"Self-supervised super-resolution for anisotropic MR images with and without slice gap"**](https://link.springer.com/chapter/10.1007/978-3-031-44689-4_12) won the **Best Paper Award** at the 8th Workshop in Simulation and Synthesis in Medical Imaging (SASHIMI) in conjunction with MICCAI 2023.
 - [09/2023] My new harmonization work [**"HACA3: A unified approach for multi-site MR image harmonization"**](https://www.sciencedirect.com/science/article/pii/S0895611123001039?via%3Dihub) is published in Computerized Medical Imaging and Graphics.
 Code is available at [GitHub](https://github.com/lianruizuo/haca3).
 - [09/2023] I was a selected as a finalist for the **2024 Siebel Scholarship**.
 - [08/2023] I was honored to receive the **Young Scientist Summit Training Award** from the Americas Committee for Treatment and Research in Multiple Sclerosis (ACTRIMS), 2023.